-To ensure those impacted by poverty have the skills and resources to achieve their full potential.
+To ensure those impacted by poverty have the skills, resources, and opportunity to achieve their full potential.

 Dignity: We see God’s image in every person, recognizing their inherent value by offering respect and compassion, and giving special care to those who are materially poor, marginalized, and vulnerable.